John Greyson: Arrest in Egypt

 In summer 2013, Greyson traveled to Egypt, where he and Dr. Tarek Loubani, a 33-year-old emergency room doctor from London, Ontario, were detained without charges, in a cell with 38 other people.
 Reports indicate the two were on their way to Gaza to carry out medical relief work, but were forced to remain in Cairo as the crossing was closed.
 They remained in detention from August 16 to October 5, 2013.
 Greyson's union, the York University Faculty Association, ran a campaign via LabourStart in an effort to force the Egyptian government to release him.
 Greyson and Loubani began a hunger strike on September 16 to protest their treatment.

 The Canadian government announced on October 5 that Greyson and Loubani had been released, however they were unable to board a flight to Frankfurt due to remaining on a no-fly list issued by government prosecutors.
 On October 10, Greyson and Loubani were cleared for departure and left Egypt for home the next day.

+In September 2025, Greyson signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."